daniel0412/coding/system-design/database.md

 ### Normalization

 ## SQL Database
+### ACID
+- Atomicity: each transaction is all or nothing
+- Consistency: any transaction will bring the database from one valid state to another
+- Isolation: executing transactions concurrently has the same results as if the transactions were executed serially
+- Durability: once a transaction has been committed, it will remain so

 ## NoSQL Database
 NoSQL is short for `not only SQL`, is designed to handle problems with relational database, e.g., horizontal scaling, frequent write